resolutionathens/facilitron-news/content/support/administrator-support.md

       In order to request facilities at another school within your District, go to that school's Facilitron rental site.
 If you do not know the website, you can go to facilitron.com and type the school name in the search bar.
-      Search or select the facility you are requesting and proceed with the check out process.
-When prompted to log in, make sure you are representing your own school to allow school admins to recognize that you are part of the same District.
+      Search or select the facility you are requesting and add it to your shopping cart.
+When prompted to log in, make sure you are representing your own school so school admins will recognize that you are part of the same District.
     question: How do I request events at other school sites within my District?
+  - answer: >-
+      Reach out to your assigned Facilitron Account Manager and they will be able to further assist.
+    question: >-
+      I don't see the facility I need to reserve on the list, how do I book the room I need?
 ---